datadesk/vr-interactives-three-js/README.md

 In the line above, we also create a [PlaneGeometry(width, height, widthSegments, heightSegments)](http://threejs.org/docs/#Reference/Extras.Geometries/PlaneGeometry).
 You'll see four arguments - these are the width and height of the "world" that we defined above, and the number of vertices the plane will have.
 We set these two values to 299 and 284 - the same dimensions as the DEM data, except that it's zero-indexed.

+By the way, you won't see anything on the screen until we start actually rendering the scene.
+The screenshots in this tutorial are how it would look *if* it was rendering -- which we'll get to soon.

 ![](https://github.com/datadesk/vr-interactives-three-js/blob/master/img/plain-plane-2.png "Wireframe of the plane loaded into the scene.
 Each vertex will be adjusted to fit the corresponding height value in the digital elevation model.")

 Then we'll do something crazy.
 Remember how the height data in the DEM file was stored as a series of numbers?
 We can use the TerrainLoader to iterate over those values, and adjust each corresponding vertex in the plane.
 Thus we morph a flat plane to take the shape of the terrain in the data.
 Because at the scale of the scene we're making, the final shape would be pretty boring at its natural values, we exaggerate the height, settling in at a factor that feels comfortable.